ztnixon97/WHU-Stereo/README.md

       left
       right

 Stereo pairs with ground-truth disparity maps are stored in the directory "with ground truth", we have splitted them into three subsets.
-Satellite images are collected from six cities, namely Wuhan, Hengyang, Shaoguan, Kunming, Yingde, Qichun.
+Satellite images are collected from six cities, namely Wuhan, Hengyang, Shaoguan, Kunming, Yingde, and Qichun.
 Images and labels are prefixed with abbreviations of city names.

 ## Deep learning methods
 The methods include: